Photograph - Vessel, Steam Ship, after 1890

 Physical description

 Black and White photograph mounted on brown card of SS Edina.
-Inscription on reverse side.
-The photograph shows the SS Edina moving under steam power, many people on both the bow and stern and a few people in the centre of the vessel.
+Inscription on the reverse side.
+The photograph shows the SS Edina moving under steam power, with many people on both the bow and stern and a few people in the centre of the vessel.
 There are buildings on the shore in the background.
 The ship's configuration is dated post 1890.